Skip to main content

 Tools overview

-When your tool connects to the NextKS MCP, it sees 3 meta-tools.
-All services — including the built-in Q&A knowledge base and your external connectors (Jira, Notion, etc.) — are discovered and called through these meta-tools:
+When your tool connects to the NextKS MCP, it sees 5 meta-tools.
+All services — including the built-in Q&A knowledge base and your external connectors (Jira, Notion, etc.) — are discovered and called through these meta-tools: The first three are the discover → inspect → call core for external connector tools; gateway_search_kb and gateway_get_pending_results are called directly.
+This on-demand discovery keeps the agent’s context lean — tool schemas are only loaded when actually needed, regardless of how many services your organization has.

-The three meta-tools
+The meta-tools

 gateway_list_services